-The Core Curriculum Elements are as follows:
+The Core Curriculum Elements:

-COMMUNICATION:
+Communication:

-- To read and listen in a critical and perceptive way; to speak in an organized, clear, and effective manner. - 2.
+- 1. To read and listen in a critical and perceptive way; to speak in an organized, clear, and effective manner. - 2.
 To use information sources and information-gathering techniques; to cite sources when producing written communications. - 3.
 To develop, organize, and express thoughts in writing using standard English.

-MATHEMATICS:
+Mathematics:

-- To apply basic mathematics through the level of elementary algebra. - 5.
+- 4. To apply basic mathematics through the level of elementary algebra. - 5.
 To present and solve problems using mathematical techniques. - 6.
 To interpret elementary descriptive statistics.